Booting from USB device

 Note: After setting your USB device as the first boot device, your computer will check it for boot information each time your PC starts.
 Leaving your computer configured this way shouldn't cause problems unless you plan on leaving the USB device attached all the time.

 1.3.
 Attach the USB device to your computer via any available USB port.

 1.5.
 Your computer should now boot from the USB flash drive or USB based external hard drive.

 Note: What happens now depends on what the bootable USB device was intended for.
 If you're booting to the Windows 10 To Go, Windows logo will appear.
-If you're booting the converted Emergency Boot CD, then Emergency Boot CD loader will start.
+If you're booting converted Windows XP installation CD, then Windows XP Setup will start.
 You get the idea.